wombleton/gitlaw-nz/acts/K/KiwiSaver Act 2006.md

     (7) It is a condition of subclause (3) that---

-    *   (a) any withdrawal made under that provision must be paid to the member's solicitor; and
+    *   (a) any withdrawal made under that provision must be paid to a practitioner (within the meaning of [section 6][751] of the Lawyers and Conveyancers Act 2006) acting on behalf of the member; and

-    *   (b) the trustees (in the case of a restricted KiwiSaver scheme) or the manager (in the case of any other KiwiSaver scheme) may require from the member's solicitor, before payment of the withdrawal,---
+    *   (b) the trustees (in the case of a restricted KiwiSaver scheme) or the manager (in the case of any other KiwiSaver scheme) may require from that practitioner, before payment of the withdrawal,---

         *   (i) a copy of an agreement for the sale and purchase of the estate in land showing the member as purchaser; and